MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 ---

 # MR and Azure 301: Language translation

 In this course, you will learn how to add translation capabilities to a mixed reality application using Azure Cognitive Services, with the Translator Text API.

 ![Final product](images/AzureLabs-Lab1-00.png)

 The Translator Text API is a translation service which works in near real-time.
-The service is cloud-based, and using a REST API call, an app can make use of the neural machine translation technology, so to translate text to another language.
+The service is cloud-based, and, using a REST API call, an app can make use of the neural machine translation technology to translate text to another language.
 For more information, visit the [Azure Translator Text API page](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/).

-Having completed this lab, you will have a mixed reality immersive headset application, which will be able to do the following:
+Upon completion of this course, you will have a mixed reality application which will be able to do the following:

-1. The user will speak through the microphone attached to the immersive headset
+1. The user will speak into a microphone connected to an immersive (VR) headset (or the built-in microphone of HoloLens).
-2. The app will capture the Dictation and send it to the Azure Translator Text API.
+2. The app will capture the dictation and send it to the Azure Translator Text API.
 3. The translation result will be displayed in a simple UI group in the Unity Scene.

-This will teach you how to get the results from the Translator Service into your Unity application.
+This course will teach you how to get the results from the translator service into a Unity-based sample application.
+It will be up to you to apply these concepts to a custom application you might be building.

-In your application, it is up to you as to how you will integrate the results with your design.
-This Lab is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this Lab to enhance your mixed reality application.

-This Lab is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.

 ## Device support